 As KISSmetrics explains, “Unless you’re selling something truly revolutionary – solving a problem that has not yet been solved in any way, shape, or form – your UVP [Unique Value Proposition] is pretty much the same as your best competitors’ UVPs.”

 “At Wrike, we have three product tiers (Professional, Business, and Enterprise),” Filev explains.
-“Each tier is offered at a different subscription price and offers a different level of functionality that is targeted at a specific user/team personas.
+“Each tier is offered at a different subscription price and offers a different level of functionality that is targeted at a specific user/team persona.

 “Additionally, we offer add-on features that provide teams with the opportunity to utilize features that (due to their targeted nature) may not be useful for every Wrike team.
 These add-ons can be added to any product tier, and each is offered at a separate subscription price.”